-- Accessibility: Making dwelling units and/or public and common use areas of buildings and facilities able to be approached, entered, and used by individuals with disabilities.
-Additionally, this term includes facilitating the ability by all members of the public, including those who have disabilities or speak a language other than that used in the usual of a government, to access information about public programs and activities easily without barrier or impediment. - Affirmative Fair Housing Marketing: Covered housing activities that typically include any project consisting of five (5) or more rental or sale housing units must establish a marketing strategy (plan) to ensure positive outreach to those who are least likely to know about and apply to the covered housing.
-The purpose is to promote a similar range of housing choices to buyers or tenants regardless of race, color, religion, sex, handicap, familial status, or national origin.
+• Accessibility: Making dwelling units and/or public and common use areas of buildings and facilities able to be approached, entered, and used by individuals with disabilities.
+Additionally, theis term includes facilitating the ability by all members of the public, including those who have disabilities or speak a language other than that used in the usual conduct of a government, to access information about public programs and activities easily without barrier or impediment.

-- Affirmatively Furthering Fair Housing (AFFH): An obligation of jurisdictions receiving Federal entitlement funding which involves the act of taking meaningful actions, in addition to combating discrimination, that overcome historic patterns of segregation, promote fair housing choice, and foster inclusive communities free from barriers that discriminate and restrict access to opportunity based on protected characteristics. - Analysis of Impediments (AI): A review required from certain recipients of HUD entitlement funds of impediments or barriers to opportunity and fair housing choice in a recipient's jurisdiction.
+- Affirmative Fair Housing Marketing: Covered housing activities that typically include any project consisting of five (5) or more rental or sale housing units must establish a marketing strategy (plan) to ensure positive outreach to those who are least likely to know about and apply to the covered housing.
+The purpose is to promoting a similar range of housing choices to buyers or tenants regardless of race, color, religion, sex, handicap, familial status, or national origin. - Affirmatively Furthering Fair Housing (AFFH): An obligation of jurisdictions receiving Federal entitlement funding which involves the act of taking meaningful actions, in addition to combating discrimination, that overcome historic patterns of segregation, promote fair housing choice, and foster inclusive communities free from barriers that discriminate and restrict access to opportunity based on protected characteristics. - Analysis of Impediments (AI): A review required from certain recipients of HUD entitlement funds of impediments or barriers ensure that HUD-funded programs are being administered in a manner that furthers fair housing for protected classes.
 The document analyzes housing conditions, demographic and socioeconomic data, public and private policies, practices, and procedures, existing discrimination complaints, and public comments received through citizen participation.
-The document serves as the jurisdiction's basis for fair housing planning and planning for the use of grant funding. - Applicant: Any person, household, or entity that submits an Application for a CDBG-DR Program through PRDOH or its subrecipients for the purpose of receiving benefits from a CDBG-DR program.
-An applicant who is a developer and whose Application is approved for an award is considered a beneficiary.5 - Beneficiary: A beneficiary is the individual, household, or entity that is the final recipient of CDBG-DR funds as the target or applicant of a program to receive the services and benefits of the program.
-A beneficiary can also include a developer in certain contexts, such as affordable rental housing programs, as well as the tenants of those properties as eligible LMI households. - Contractor: A private company that produces goods and services for the public government agencies by means of a contract, subcontract, purchase order, agreement or other similar arrangement. - Discrimination complaint: When an individual, group of individuals, or entity representing an individual or group reports to PRDOH, as grantee, or HUD one or both of the following: - 1. any possible discrimination under the Fair Housing Act (including housing that is privately owned and operated6); and/or
+The document serves as the jurisdiction's basis for fair housing planning and planning the use of grant funding. - Applicant: Any person, household, or entity that submits an Application for a CDBG-DR/MIT Program through PRDOH or its subrecipients for the purpose of receiving benefits from a CDBG-DR/MIT program.
+An applicant who is a developer and whose Application is approved for an award is considered a beneficiary. - Beneficiary: A beneficiary is the individual, household, or entity that is the final recipient of CDBG-DR/MIT funds as the target or applicant of a program to receive the services and benefits of the programs.
+A beneficiary can also include a developer in certain contexts, such as affordable rental housing programs, as well as the tenants of those properties as eligible Low and Moderate Income (LMI) households. - Contractor: A private company that produces goods and services for the public government agencies by means of a contract, subcontract, purchase order, agreement or other similar arrangement.

-5 See CDBG-DR Policy Guidance for Grantees 2019, page 21.
+6 See CDBG-DR Policy Guidance for Grantees 2019, page 21.